1984 (Van Halen album): Background and recording

-Following the tour in support of their fourth studio album, Fair Warning, the band initially wanted to slow down and take a break.
-They released just one single, "(Oh) Pretty Woman"/"Happy Trails", intended to be a stand-alone release.
-However, the band's label asked for another album due to the A-side's success and the band recorded their fifth studio album, Diver Down, very quickly.
-Following the recording of the album, guitarist Eddie Van Halen was dissatisfied by the concessions he had made to Van Halen frontman David Lee Roth and Warner Bros. producer Ted Templeman.
-Both discouraged Eddie from making keyboards a prominent instrument in the band's music.
+Following the tour in support of their fourth studio album, Fair Warning, the band initially wanted to take a break.
+They released a single, "(Oh) Pretty Woman"/"Happy Trails", intended as a stand-alone release.
+However, the band's label requested another album due to the A-side's success, and the band recorded their fifth studio album, Diver Down, in a matter of weeks.
+Following the recording, guitarist Eddie Van Halen was dissatisfied with the concessions he had made to frontman David Lee Roth and producer Ted Templeman, both of whom discouraged Eddie from making keyboards a prominent instrument in the band's music.

-By 1983, Eddie was in the process of building his own studio, naming it 5150 after the California law code for the temporary, involuntary psychiatric commitment of individuals (who present a danger to themselves or others due to signs of mental illness), with Donn Landee, the band's longtime engineer (and later, producer on the 5150 and OU812 recordings).
+By 1983, Eddie was building his own studio, naming it 5150 after the California law code for involuntary psychiatric commitment, alongside longtime engineer Donn Landee.
 While boards and tape machines were being installed, Eddie began working on synthesizers to pass the time.
 "There were no presets," said Templeman.
 "He would just twist off until it sounded right."
-There, he composed Van Halen's follow-up to Diver Down without as much perceived "interference" from Roth or Templeman.
-The result was a compromise between the two creative factions in the band: a mixture of keyboard-heavy songs, and the guitar-driven hard rock for which the band was known.
-1984 took about three months to record, compared to most of their previous LPs taking less than two weeks, and their first LP taking only five days, all at Sunset Studios.
+There, he composed the follow-up to Diver Down without perceived interference from Roth or Templeman.
+The result was a compromise between the band's creative factions: a mixture of keyboard-heavy songs and the guitar-driven hard rock for which they were known.
+1984 took about three months to record, whereas most of their previous LPs were finished in less than two weeks at Sunset Sound Recorders.

+Unreleased tracks or renamed working titles from the 1984 sessions included "Baritone Slide", "Lie to You", "Ripley" (which later became "Blood and Fire"), "Any Time, Any Place", and a cover of Wilson Pickett's "In the Midnight Hour".
+Because finished tracks like "I'll Wait", "Top Jimmy", "Drop Dead Legs", and "Girl Gone Bad" were not mentioned on early Warner Bros. memos, it is believed their titles were changed during production.

-In Rolling Stones retrospective review of 1984 in its "100 Best Albums of the Eighties" list, Templeman said, "It's real obvious to me [why 1984 won Van Halen a broader and larger audience].
-Eddie Van Halen discovered the synthesizer."
+In Rolling Stones retrospective review of the album, Templeman noted, "Eddie Van Halen discovered the synthesizer," citing it as the reason 1984 won the band a broader audience.

 Artwork

-The album cover art was directed by Richard Seireeni and Pete Angelus, and the cover art was painted by graphic artist Margo Nahas.
+The album cover art was directed by Richard Seireeni and Pete Angelus, and painted by graphic artist Margo Nahas.
 Seireeni, then Creative Director at Warner Bros.
-Records, had collected a number of artist portfolios for the band to review.
-Among those was the work of Margo Nahas.
-Nahas had initially been asked to create a cover that featured four chrome women dancing, but declined due to the creative difficulties.
-The band reviewed her work once again, and from her previously created material they chose the painting of a putto smoking cigarettes that was used.
-The model was Carter Helm, who was the child of one of Nahas' best friends, whom she photographed holding a candy cigarette.
-The front cover was censored in the UK at the time of the album's release.
-It featured a sticker that obscured the cigarette in the putto's hand and the pack of cigarettes.
-The back cover features all four band members individually with 1984 in a green futuristic typeface.
+Records, had collected a number of artist portfolios for the band to review, including the work of Nahas.
+She had initially been asked to create a cover featuring four chrome women dancing, but declined due to the creative difficulties involved.
+The band reviewed her work again and chose an existing painting of a putto smoking cigarettes.
+The model was Carter Helm, the child of one of Nahas' best friends, who was photographed holding a candy cigarette.

+Upon the album's release in the UK, the front cover was censored with a sticker that obscured the cigarette and the pack.
+The back cover features individual photos of the four band members with 1984 in a green futuristic typeface.